open-innovations/yff-data/src/pipeline/qlfs/index.md

 We extract the levels of unemployment and unemployment over 12 months as well as the rate for both ages 16-17 and age 18-24.

 * `YBVH`: Age 16 to 17 unemployed level, SA
+* `YBXG`: Age 16 to 17 unemployed 6 to 12 months level, SA
 * `YBXJ`: Age 16 to 17 unemployed over 12 months level, SA
 * `YBXM`: Age 16 to 17 unemployed over 12 months rate, SA
 * `YBVN`: Age 18 to 24 unemployed level, SA
+* `YBXV`: Age 18 to 24 unemployed 6 to 12 months level, SA
 * `YBXY`: Age 18 to 24 unemployed over 12 months level, SA
 * `YBYB`: Age 18 to 24 unemployed over 12 months rate, SA

-We extract and convert the quarters as described above, and then combine the unemployment total and over 12 months levels across the two age ranges to come up with an aggregated figure from 16-24.
+We convert the quarters as described above, and then combine the unemployment total and over 12 months levels across the two age ranges to come up with an aggregated figure from 16-24.
 We then calculate the resulting rate by simple division.

 Finally, we save the last three years to a [CSV of long-term unemployment data](https://github.com/open-innovations/yff-data/blob/main/data/qlfs/not_in_education.csv) as before.